Revisiting M.I.A.: No Easy Answers

 In 2009, I wrote a grad school paper about M.I.A. at about the same time that the decades-long civil war in Sri Lanka was being swiftly and brutally ended by the Rajapaksa regime.
 In the intervening years, I became embarrassed, even ashamed, by the position I took in the paper.
 I took it down, although I think it remained online in the journal it was originally published in.
 I’ve put it back up because rather than pretend I didn’t write it, I feel I should offer an explanation.

 I saw myself having argued that the semantics of the use of the word genocide mattered more than the horrors being committed by the Sinhala-majority army against the Tamil minority.
 My conclusion was that M.I.A. needed to be clear that she wasn’t glamorizing terrorism, but instead protesting ethnic cleansing.
-But the path of non-violence is a tough one, and it’s made so much easier by being able to express yourself freely.
+But the path of advocacy is a tough one, and it’s made so much easier by being able to express yourself freely.
 This is what art offers.

 It’s not the whole premise of the paper I reject, but in some ways I’m exhausted by it: The complications of being too complicated.
 The truth is, I’ve felt the most sane, and clear about where I personally stand at a given moment in time, when I make artistic works.
 And the truth is, sometimes those artistic works only matter in the moment, in a way that is very personal.
 But sometimes they do stand the test of time, and they resonate in a more universal way.